-- A qualified pension plan (except Mr. McCaughan(10));
+- A qualified pension plan (except Messrs.
+Dunbar, Halter and McCaughan(9));

 - A 401(k) plan;

 - Group health, dental, vision and disability coverage and life insurance;

 - A discounted employee stock purchase plan;

-- Paid time off; and
+Paid time off: and

 - Flexible spending account plans.

-Principal Life also offers all Named Executive Officers (except Mr. McCaughan) a nonqualified defined contribution plan ("Excess Plan") and a defined benefit nonqualified retirement plan ("NQDB").
-These benefits are offered to attract and retain talent and provide long term financial security to employees.
+Principal Life also offers all Named Executive Officers (except Messrs.
+Dunbar and Halter and McCaughan) a nonqualified defined contribution plan ("Excess Plan") and a defined benefit nonqualified retirement plan ("NQDB").
+These benefits are offered to attract and retain talent and provide long-term financial security to employees.
 The NQDB helps the Company attract midcareer Executives and retain Executives by providing competitive retirement benefits.
 The NQDB is coordinated with the qualified pension plan and is designed to restore benefits that otherwise would accrue to Executives in the absence of Tax Code limitations on the qualified pension plan.
-The narrative to the Pension Benefits Table on pages 47-49 provides additional information about the NQDB and the qualified pension plan.
+The narrative to the Pension Benefits Table on pages 46-49 provides additional information about the NQDB and the qualified pension plan.
 Principal Life maintains the Excess Plan to help attract and retain Executives by allowing Executives to save for retirement and to provide matching contributions on those savings, without regard to the limitations imposed by the Tax Code on 401(k) plans.
-The narrative to the Non Qualified Deferred Compensation Table on pages 51-52 provides additional information about the Excess Plan.
+The narrative to the Non Qualified Deferred Compensation Table on page 47 provides additional information about the Excess Plan.

-The value of the retirement and savings plans for NonGrandfathered Participants (see page 48) is targeted to be, in the aggregate, slightly above the median of diversified financial services companies because a large portion of the Company's business centers on the sale of retirement products.
-The defined benefit pension plan for Grandfathered Choice Participants (see page 47) has a market value above the median and the 401(k) plan match for Grandfathered Choice Participants is below market median.
+The value of the retirement and savings plans for NonGrandfathered Participants (see page 47) is targeted to be, in the aggregate, slightly above the median of diversified financial services companies because a large portion of the Company's business centers on the sale of retirement products.
+The defined benefit pension plan for Grandfathered Choice Participants (see page 46) has a market value above the median and the 401(k) plan match for Grandfathered Choice Participants is below market median.
 These benefits were also originally designed to be slightly above market median to attract and retain employees.